Manonedde/scil_mri_longdata/docs/source/database/data_description.rst

 -----------------

 Twenty healthy adults (mean age 36 years, age range 29-46 y.o.(SD = 4.7),
-4 men and 16 women) were scan at the Centre Hospitalier Universitaire of Sherbrooke (CHUS) using a clinical 3T MRI scanner (Ingenia, Philips Healthcare, Best, Netherlands) with a 32-channel head coil.
+4 men and 16 women) were scanned at the Centre Hospitalier Universitaire of Sherbrooke (CHUS) using a clinical 3T MRI scanner (Ingenia, Philips Healthcare, Best, Netherlands) with a 32-channel head coil.
 For each participant, images were acquired at approximately the same time of day to avoid potential diurnal effects (i.e., a morning participant had all sessions in the morning, with a tolerated 2–3-hour variation).